Delbert-Siuhi/Belcher-AI-Final-Project-Delb-Druzz-Arathai-Stevenhere/README.md

 Approximate total development time: 8 hours.

-Biggest challenge encountered: The hardest part was designing a project that runs locally on Raspberry Pi hardware while still being testable without the hardware.
+Biggest challenge encountered: I think that the hardest part was designing a project that runs locally on the Pi but we had to test it without it, which was hard.

-How the group solved it: The project includes two paths.
-Demo mode runs anywhere and proves the event logic works.
-Camera mode uses Raspberry Pi's Hailo YOLO pipeline on the actual Pi.

-What I learned: I learned how edge AI projects need more than a model.
-They need setup checks, fallbacks, logging, hardware assumptions, and simple controls so the system can survive a live demo.
+How the group solved it: We had two ways, where the first way was a demo way, and that runs with anything, and the other way has a camera way, that used a camera.
+What I learned: I learned how powerful AI is as a tool for vibe-coding, but also, we had to be more and more specific with prompts.
+It was also really cool to expirement with my first Raspberry PI.

+## Arath Reflection
+Approximate total development time: 8 hours.

+Biggest Challenge: I think that the biggest challenge we had was resolving package and library issues and making sure the rasberry pi was able to use the camera.
+How the group solved it: We used several Linux tools to check if the hardware was installed and debugged my isolating the issues to make sure we had the correct packages.
+What I learned: I learned that AI can be powerful, but only if you know what you are doing and are able to figure out what AI is saying.
+It was also cool to learn how to use a raspberry pi as I have never used one before.

 rpicam-hello -t 10000 \
 --post-process-file /usr/share/rpi-camera-assets/hailo_yolov8_inference.json \